electronstudio/markdown_comparison/sphinx/tutorial.rst

 Click **Get Yours Now** button.

 .. figure:: dreamlo2.png
-   :alt: You will be given a private URL.
-Copy and paste it into a document, or add it to your bookmarks.
-You must not lose it and you must not give it to anyone else.
    :width: 70.0%

    You will be given a private URL.
 Copy and paste it into a document,